Orthogonal Persistence:

 Don’t Commit, Synchronize

-Local constraint, automatically fulfilled
+Local constraint, easily automated

-Always persist private data before to publish transaction
+Always persist transaction before to send

 Just like memory barriers in modern processors